Tigrjas/email_generator/README.md

 ```python
 python email_generator.py
 ```
 While the script is running there will be a terminal window open monitoring for new emails coming in.
 The generated email should be attached to the clipboard ready to paste.
+Note that to end the script you have to hit ctrl + c